 How Much Is Medicare Part B?

 You pay a premium each month for Part B. If you get Social Security, Railroad Retirement Board, or Office of Personnel Management benefits, your Part B premium will be automatically deducted from your benefit payment.
 If you don’t get these benefit payments, you’ll get a bill.

 Most people will pay the standard premium amount.
 However, if your modified adjusted gross income as reported on your IRS tax return from 2 years ago is above a certain amount, you may pay an Income Related Monthly Adjustment Amount (IRMAA).
 IRMAA is an extra charge added to your premium.

-The standard Part B premium amount in 2019 is $135.50 (or higher depending on your income).
-However, most people who get Social Security benefits pay less than this amount.
-This is because the Part B premium increased more than the cost-of-living increase for 2017 Social Security benefits.
-If you pay your Part B premium through your monthly Social Security benefit, you’ll pay less ($109 on average).
-Social Security will tell you the exact amount you’ll pay for Part B in 2019.
+The standard Part B premium amount in 2022 is $170.10 (or higher depending on your income).
+Social Security will tell you the exact amount you’ll pay for Part B in 2022.
 You’ll pay the standard premium amount (or higher) if:

 - You don’t get Social Security benefits.

 - You’re directly billed for your Part B premiums (meaning they aren’t taken out of your Social Security benefits).

 - You have Medicare and Medicaid, and Medicaid pays your premiums.
 (Your state will pay the standard premium amount of $170.10.)